Is teeth whitening safe?

 Even in professional hands there is a variety of options.
 Dentists themselves may carry out your teeth whitening or they may prescribe you a professional whitening kit to take home.

 For those opting for in-chair whitening, you can usually expect for your teeth to become several shades lighter during the appointment.
-"On average most patients can expect to see results for six months.
+"On average most people can expect to see results for six months.
 I'd recommend topping up with home teeth whitening to keep the results lasting longer."

 Can anyone have their teeth whitened?